rubiojr/hass2geo/README.md

 ## Installation

-Download the latest release from the [releases page](https://github.com/rubiojr/hass2geo/releases) and extract the binary to a directory in your PATH.
+Download the latest release for your platform from the [releases page](https://github.com/rubiojr/hass2geo/releases) and extract the binary to a directory in your PATH.

 ## Usage